 Want to use Rentec Direct to electronically file your 1099 tax documents?
 It’s easy with the 1099 Tax Assistant and integrated e-file functions.
 Property managers and landlords can find convenient e-filing options for 1099s within their rental management software.

 Through services like Rentec Direct, 1099s are automatically generated based on your financial records and vendor payments recorded throughout the year, so sending 1099s to recipients and filling them with the IRS is a breeze.

-This article is to help understand the 1099 changes and does not constitute legal advice.
+This updated article originally posted 12/04/2020 and is to help understand the 1099 changes and does not constitute legal advice.
 Please consult with your tax professional regarding your 1099 obligations and deadlines.